 The Center for the Study of Science in Muslim Societies is active in a variety of areas.

-The center has begun research on the circulation of science and Islam online videos, funded by a new grant from the Templeton Foundation received in July 2015, and is completing a catalogue of videos on the internet about Islam and science, funded by a grant from 2014.
+The center has begun research on the circulation of science and Islam online videos, funded by a second grant from the Templeton Foundation received in July 2015, and has a catalogue of videos on the internet about Islam and science, funded by a grant from 2014.
 Learn more »

 Hampshire College hosted a conference in October 2-3, 2009 on "Darwin and Evolution in the Muslim World."
 It brought scholars from around the world to discuss the perception of evolution among Muslims.
 The conference was supported by a grant from the Carnegie Corporation of New York.
 Learn more »

 The center's director, Dr. Salman Hameed, engages in the world-wide discussion about Islam and science through his blog, Irtiqa.

 Salman Hameed also creates Science ka Adda (Science Café), an Urdu-language video series on astronomy.
 Learn more »